Charmve/Surface-Defect-Detection/Papers/README.md

 ### [1] FCN用于缺陷检测

-论文题目：A High-Efficiency Fully Convolutional Networks for Pixel-Wise Surface Defect Detection
+论文题目：A High-Efficiency Fully Convolutional Networks for Pixel-Wise Surface Defect Detection [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.11" target="_blank">paper</a>]

 论文摘要：In this paper, we propose a highly efficient deep learning-based method for pixel-wise surface defect segmentation algorithm in machine vision.
 Our method is composed of a segmentation stage (stage